Chinmai1608/Afame_Technologies_/README.md

 # Title of the project 02: HR Data Analysis
 Activities to complete:

 Data cleansing involves removing unnecessary columns.
 Giving the columns new names.
 Eliminating redundant entries.
-  sanitizing specific columns.
+Sanitizing specific columns.
 Eliminate the dataset's NaN values.
 Look for a few more changes if necessary

 # Title of the project 03: Titanic Survival Prediction